tc39/notes/meetings/2024-10/october-08.md

 DE: I see.
 Yeah, sorry.

 NRO: Because it’s the comments and we are trying to re-license it to BSD, which Ecma uses.
-I—given that there is the 60-day time period in which company cans say we are not okay with content being contributed by us, I don’t think we need to block on that, but I’m not super sure on how these rules work.
+I—given that there is the 60-day time period in which company can say "we are not okay with content being contributed by us", I don’t think we need to block on that, but I’m not super sure on how these rules work.

 DE: I think Ecma’s BSD license is usually used just for software, and not for the spec text.
 So let’s be intentional about this.
 Yeah, I’m hopeful that it’s, as you say, because the contributing organizations are all present, then it should be okay with respect to the spec text.